jtablesaw/tablesaw/README.md

 Tablesaw uses tricks from high-frequency trading apps (e.g. primitive collections) and data warehouses (e.g. compressed, column-oriented storage and data structures), to maximize what you can do in a single VM.

-The goal is to make all but the biggest data wrangling jobs approachable without the complexity of distributed computing (HDFS, Hadoop, etc.).
+The goal is to make all but the biggest data wrangling jobs approachable without distributed computing (HDFS, Hadoop, etc.).
 Analysis is more productive with less engineering overhead and shorter iteration cycles.
 A fluent API lets developers express operations in a concise and readable fashion.

 Tablesaw provides general-purpose analytic support, with rich functionality for working with time-series, including specialized column types for dates, times, and timestamps.

-I'm aiming for usability at least as good as R dataframes or Pandas.
-And with Java 9, you'll be able to work interactively in the REPL.
+It's designed for ease-of-use, and with Java 9, you'll be able to work interactively in the REPL.

 For more information and examples see: https://javadatascience.wordpress.com